frintjs/frint/docs/guides/create-app/Reducers.md

 });
 ```

-And you are done.
-Next we would talk about how to inject state and action dispatchers in Components.
+And you are done with the class definition of `App`, the high-level stuff where we define our app as one single coherent unit.
+Next we would talk about how to inject state and action dispatchers in `Components`, which handles the nitty-gritty bits of updating the front-end.